microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytas.md

 may know by name.
 This name fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of ascenders.

+ytas is measured from the top of the ytlc to the top of the ascender

 ## Justification

 See details in [Type Network Parametric Axes Proposal Overview](Overview.md).